cis198-2016s/homework/final/README.md

 ## Documentation

+If you are working on a standalone project, you should have rustdocs documenting all of the work you've done so far, at each milestone and the final presentation.
+This doesn't mean documenting every single function - but you need detailed documentation for the modules, functionality, and all important structs/functions.

+Please host docs somewhere online.
+You can use hosting on Eniac, or you may use a [GitHub Pages](https://pages.github.com/) project site.

+By default, `cargo doc --no-deps` will export documentation for everything _public_ in your crate.
+However, for the project, you'll likely want to export everything.
+To do this, use:

 ```sh
 cargo rustdoc -- --no-defaults --passes collapse-docs --passes unindent-comments
 ```

-If you are working on a standalone project, you should have rustdoc documentation, hosted online, documenting all of the work you've done so far, at each milestone and the final presentation.
-This doesn't mean documenting every single function - but you need detailed documentation for the modules, functionality, and all important functions.

-If you're contributing to another project, you should send us a compilation of the documentation for everything you have written as part of your project.
+If you're contributing to another project, you should send us a compilation of the documentation for everything **you** have written as part of your project.

-If there is any additional extra information that you think doesn't belong in the documentation, email it to us before class.
+If there is any additional extra information that you want to send to us but think doesn't belong in the documentation, email it to us before your presentation.

 ## Final Report